BernardoBermud/DistributedFileSystem/README.md

     client utilizing the block info (data IP, data port, bock id). ("get")

 Data servers run on assigned ports and listen for block read/write requests.
 The request commands are "get", "put".
-Based on the command sent by copy client, it chooses the process that needs to do.
-The process of recieving and transfering of memory blocks between data node and client is done sending them in chunks of 4KB at a time in order to avoid loosing bits.
-In this implementation, they store the blocks of data as files within the users file system in the directory they've chosen (`<path>`).
+Based on the command sent by copy client, it chooses between send and recieve.
+The process of recieving and sending memory blocks between data node and client,
+is done sending them in chunks of 4KB at a time in order to avoid loosing bits.
+In this implementation, the blocks of data are stored as files within the users file system in the directory they've chosen (`<path>`).
 Multiple data servers can run per machine on different ports.

 ## ls Client (ls.py)